World Suicide Prevention Day – September 10

-Our work as firefighters is not limited to wildfires any longer but has expanded to all risk, which brings even more exposure to stressful situations.
+Our work as firefighters is not limited to wildfires but has expanded to all risk and hazards, which brings even more exposure to stressful situations.
 Hurricanes, longer assignments, busier seasons, devastating fires… sound familiar?
-More time away from home and experiencing more stress can take its toll.
+More time away from home and experiencing more stress can take a toll.

 Incident Management Situation Report (IMSR)

 10 & 18 Poster, PMS 110-18

 NWCG Incident Response Pocket Guide (IRPG), PMS 461

 RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

 Interagency Standards for Fire and Fire Aviation Operations (Red Book)